-Water requirements (feed water and cooling) for the electrolyser facility will be from desalination of sea water sourced from the Apsley Strait.
+Water requirements (feed water and cooling) for the electrolyser facility will be from small-scale desalination of sea water sourced from the Apsley Strait.

-Financial close for the initial phase of the project is targeted for late 2023/early 2024, with first hydrogen export targeted to commence in early 2027, subject to all commercial and regulatory approvals and customer offtake.
+Financial close for the project is targeted for late 2024/early 2025, with first hydrogen export targeted to commence in early 2028, subject to all commercial and regulatory approvals and customer offtake.